hdac-hmh/irishub-sdk-js/README.md

 ## SDK Features

-This SDK provides an easy access to all the available Lum Network blockchain RPCs as well as the payload generation and the cryptographic features to properly consume those RPCs.
+This SDK provides an easy access to all the available RIZON blockchain RPCs as well as the payload generation and the cryptographic features to properly consume those RPCs.

 **Most commonly used features:**